lourensvd/ESLZ-Lab/README.md

 https://aka.ms/powershell-release?tag=stable

-1.2 Update the Execution Policy.
+1.2 Update the Execution Policy in PowerShell.

 ````powershell
 # Get the Execution Policy on the system, and make note of it before making changes